Alpha Omega Alpha

 Prior to fall 2018, eligibility for AOA induction was determined based on combined number of honors in the Foundations and Clerkship levels of the curriculum once clerkship grades for rotation #7 have been recorded.
 Students identified as eligible were then invited to submit their latest Curriculum Vitae and an application asking for students to list engagement in leadership, service, and research along with a personal statement.

 With the LCOM move to a pass-fail curriculum in the Foundations Level in 2017, the AOA selection process changed.
 LCOM clerkship grades are based on clinical evaluations which include six core competencies including professionalism, a final exam and a clinical skills exam.
 Clerkship Level honors grades determine AOA eligibility.
-Following rotation #7 grade submission, the top 25% of the class, based on Clerkship Level Honors, will be invited to apply for AOA nomination and selection.
+On May 01, we pull clerkship rotation grades (ensures all first seven posted clerkship block grades are considered), the top 25% of the class, based on Clerkship Level Honors, will be invited to apply for AOA nomination and selection.
 The application will ask AOA applicants to reflect on one medical school experiences in each of the following: leadership, service and research, and to write about how that experience serves to meet the tenants of AOA and what personal or professional development occurred as a result of the experience.

 The selection committee did not support using numerical grades, a cumulative GPA or USMLE scores to determine AOA eligibility.
 They deemed it in conflict with the goals and objectives of moving to a pass-fail basic sciences curriculum.